Can a Faster Flow Nipple Cause Gas?

 Upright Feeding Angle

-An upright feeding angle can make a big difference for a gassy baby because it helps limit air swallowing and keeps the baby’s head higher than the stomach, which supports smoother digestion.
+An upright feeding angle can help a gassy baby because it may limit air swallowing.
+It also keeps your baby’s head higher than the stomach.

-A calm room also matters; when you stay steady, your baby often cries less and swallows less air.
+A calm room also matters.
+When your baby cries less, they may swallow less air.

 - Baby nestled against your chest